Multi-Geo Capabilities in Exchange Online

 After Microsoft completes the prerequisite Multi-Geo configuration steps, Exchange Online will honor the PreferredDataLocation attribute on user objects in Azure AD.

-When PreferredDataLocation is configured on a user with an existing mailbox, the mailbox will be automatically moved to the specified Geo.
+When PreferredDataLocation is configured on a user with an existing mailbox, the mailbox will be put into a relocation queue and automatically moved to the specified Geo.

 When PreferredDataLocation is configured on a user without an existing mailbox, the mailbox will be provisioned into the specified Geo.

-If no Geo is specified, the mailbox will be placed in the default Geo.
+When PreferredDataLocation is not specified on a user, the mailbox will be placed in the default Geo.

 Note: Multi-Geo capabilities and Skype for Business Online regionally hosted meetings both use the PreferredDataLocation property on user objects to locate services.
 If you configure PreferredDataLocation values on user objects for regionally hosted meetings, the mailbox for those users will be automatically moved to the specified Geo after Multi-Geo is enabled on the Office 365 tenant.